Find a home

 In 2018, Thirteen Homes acquired Gus Robinson Developments to help deliver high quality homes in the region.
 In addition to delivering homes for sale, Gus Robinson will also deliver affordable housing schemes and specialist housing projects on behalf of Thirteen.

-Most VFM metrics are on target or within tolerances to the end of the year, apart from reinvestment %, new supply of non-social housing units, and return on capital employed which are slightly below budget.
+All VFM metrics are on target or within tolerances to the end of the third quarter, apart from new supply delivered and reinvestment percentage, which are both lower than planned due to the pausing of the development programme.

-Gearing and EBITDA MRI remain within our Golden Rule parameters, and EBITDA margin is 16.1%.
+Gearing and EBITDA MRI remain well within our Golden Rule parameters, and EBITDA margin is at 42.8% for the first quarter, forecast to reduce to 21.5% by year-end.

 Outside of the Homes England funded programmes, we continue to strengthen our links with national housing developers and are able to deliver affordable homes on larger sites within the area.
 These links have strengthened our pipeline of development opportunities which continues to grow as we look to explore not only in our core areas in Teesside but further afield too.

-Housing fixed assets stand at £1.10bn an increase from £1.05bn at the start of the year.
-Outstanding debt is £337.6m and available cash and committed liquidity facilities are £210.4m at the end of the year.
+Housing fixed assets stand at £1.04bn which is unchanged from the start of the year.
+Outstanding debt is £336.4m and available cash and committed liquidity facilities are £219.4m at the end of the quarter.